 This recipe serves 8 (about 3oz each) and contains 1 net carb per serving.
 It’s not uncommon though to eat up to 2 servings at a time.
 It's really hard to stop eating when you start!

-Peppered Gizzards are an excellent finger-food for guests or parties and it’s best served with a toothpick through it, so your guests don’t have to get their hands dirty.
+Peppered Gizzards are an excellent side dish or party food, and it’s best served with a toothpick through it, so you don’t have to get your hands dirty.

 The leftover sauce from frying makes a delicious dipping or rubbing sauce and you can always prepare a bit more so you have even more leftovers.

-This recipe is really, really spicy but you can cut down on the heat, somewhat.
-Instead of one whole habanero pepper, you can use half or even a quarter habanero pepper.
-It won’t be too spicy but will still have a little bit of kick to it.
+- This recipe is quite spicy but you can cut down on the heat.
+Instead of one whole habanero pepper, you can use half of it or omit it entirely.
+Cayenne pepper is already included and this gives a little spicy kick.

-If you want even more spicy, add a teaspoon of cayenne pepper.
+- If you want even more spicy, add more cayenne pepper.
 That will knock your socks off!

 Peppered Gizzard